SELF GUIDED AUDIO TOURS HAWAII

 Approximate time: 15 minutes

-Grafton is a ghost town with a somewhat unusual history.
+Grafton is a ghost town with a history that sets it apart.

 Rachel Ennis